panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 commentsThreadId: javascript-fetch-async-await
 ---

-The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has become the native way to fetch data in Frontend applications.
+The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has become the native way to fetch resources in Frontend applications.

-While the Fetch API is pretty good, sometimes you might be surprised how it works.
-For example, if the http request completes with status `4xx` or `5xx`, the fetch doesn't reject the promise.

-On the other side, JavaScript provides the `async/await` syntax to easily handle the asynchronous operations.
+JavaScript also provides the `async/await` syntax to easily handle the asynchronous operations.
+This syntactic sugar works well `fetch()`.

 In this post, I'm going to show the common scenarios of how to use Fetch API with async/await syntax.
-The goal is to make you confident on how to fetch data, handle fetch errors, cancel a fetch request, and more goodies.
+The goal is to make you confident on how to fetch data, handle fetch errors, cancel a fetch request, and more.

 Before starting, I recommend [familiarizing](/javascript-async-await/) with `async/await` syntax.
 I'm going to use it extensively in the examples below.